Post–civil rights era in African-American history: Economic situation

 Nearly 25% of all black Americans live below the poverty line in the early 21st century, approximately the same percentage as the percentage of all black Americans who lived below the poverty line in 1968.
 The child poverty rate has also increased among African Americans and their rate of unemployment is disproportionately high in comparison to the rate of unemployment among members of other ethnic groups.

-In public opinion, these sobering facts have sometimes been masked by the spectacular achievements of successful individuals.
-African Americans are underrepresented in the rapidly expanding and lucrative fields related to computer programming and technology, where innovations have led to some people making huge new fortunes.
+African Americans began to resettle the South after the civil rights movement during the New Great Migration.
+This can be attributed to the deindustrialization of the North, the opening of jobs in the "New South" and a lower costs of living, cultural, religious, and familial ties, and the perception of lessening discrimination.

 Economic progress for black people reaching the extremes of wealth has been slow.
 According to Forbes "richest" lists, Oprah Winfrey was the richest African American of the 20th century and has been the world's only black billionaire in 2004, 2005, and 2006.
 Not only was Winfrey the world's only black billionaire but she has been the only black person on the Forbes 400 list nearly every year since 1995.
 BET founder Bob Johnson briefly joined her on the list from 2001 to 2003 before his ex-wife acquired part of his fortune; although he returned to the list in 2006, he did not make it in 2007.
 Black people currently comprise 0.25% of America's economic elite; they make up 13% of the total U.S. population.